 Does your dissertation link to sustainability?
-If so, you might be eligible to enter our sustainability dissertation prize competition.
+If so, you could be eligible for entry into our sustainability dissertation prize competition.

-The prizes are open to any student who submits a dissertation/major project as part of their degree that directly addresses the University’s sustainability learning outcomes (Academic Regulations 2016, p26–31).
+The prizes are open to any student who submits a dissertation/major project as part of their degree that directly addresses specific criteria.
+You can view full details of the prize in our Guide here.

-One dissertation per department is submitted by the Head of Department by email attachment to email@example.com.
-Submissions should include the student’s SID and degree course as well as the 200-500 word written piece, and a copy of the marker's feedback.
+One dissertation per school is submitted by the Head of School by email attachment to email@example.com.
+Submissions should include the student’s SID and degree course as well as a reflective piece, and a copy of the marker's feedback where possible.

 Submissions will be judged by staff from the Global Sustainability Institute (GSI).

 2017/18 -Tilbury Riverside G.A.R.D.E.N.S - Gardens, Allotments, Regeneration, Docks, Engagement, Nature, Sustainability, Megan Pledger, BA (Hons) Architecture student.
 You can read the full dissertation, or watch Megan's reflective video here.

 2016/17 - Assessing Neighbourly Limited's approach to corporate social responsibility, stakeholders and sustainability reporting, Joe Ball, BSc (Hons.)
 Business Management.

 The following dissertations were highly commended by the judging panel.

 2017/18 - Cigarette butt litter: An underestimated environmental issue?, Thomas Starkey, BSc (Hons) Zoology.

 2017/18 - Nudging towards sustainability: The potential role of the Michelin Guide, Alisha Fearon, BSc (Hons) Business Management.